Author

 P&Q University Lesson 11: Loadout, Weighing & On-Road Hauling

-Loadout within any pit or quarry operation is an important stage that needs to be well designed and considered.
+Editor's Note This is an old edition — Click to read the newest edition of the Pit & Quarry University Handbook Loadout within any pit or quarry operation is an important stage that needs to be well designed and considered.
 There is an opportunity to save time and increase profits by understanding the specific needs of a the truck (vehicle) scale and stockpile areas and how the interface between these operations directly affects productivity and profit.
 Photo by Kevin Yanik From the time the pit or quarry gates open in the morning to the end of the working day, handling stock is a dynamic and important process that involves many movements of plant and equipment and many interactions between workers and other staff.
-Every time plant or equipment touches the sand, gravel or crushed stone product, it increases costs in wages, tire wear, fuel, machine hours, etc. Therefore, it is necessary to minimize interaction with finished products by automating processes where possible and, when manual processes are required, understanding them fully to maximize production output and operational reliability.
-This section explores the key issues for stockpile management and load out and… Keep Reading
+Every time plant or equipment touches the sand, gravel or crushed stone product, it increases costs in wages, tire wear, fuel, machine hours, etc. Therefore, it is necessary to minimize interaction with finished products by automating processes where possible and, when manual processes are required,… Keep Reading

 P&Q University Lesson 10: Conveying & Material Handling

-Today’s fully automated material-handling systems are cost-efficient and on-target when building stockpiles in any desired volume or configuration – when loading bins, silos and surge tunnels; when transferring material overland; or when streamlining loading, unloading and stockpiling at barge, railcar and marine distribution centers.
+Editor's Note This is an old edition — Click to read the newest edition of the Pit & Quarry University Handbook Today’s fully automated material-handling systems are cost-efficient and on-target when building stockpiles in any desired volume or configuration – when loading bins, silos and surge tunnels; when transferring material overland; or when streamlining loading, unloading and stockpiling at barge, railcar and marine distribution centers.
 Customized conveying and unloading equipment is designed to minimize truck and loader use and lower costs per ton, while ensuring product quality and meeting an operation’s exact parameters.
 Photo by Kevin Yanik While haul trucks and wheel loaders had long been the standard for material handling and transport, rising fuel, maintenance and labor expenditures began adding significantly to costs per ton.
 Studies indicate that lifetime (8,000 to 12,000 hours) loader owning and operating costs are no less than 2.25 times higher than the unit’s initial purchase price – and that figure does not include labor and fuel costs.
-Using a loader is a very expensive way to stockpile, as loader component and tire wear accelerates when the machine is operated on an incline.
-It is best… Keep Reading
+Using a loader is a… Keep Reading

 Bucyrus-Erie 500-H coal loader in action